ggandor/leap.nvim/README.md

 Note that you will get half as many auto-jumps on average, but not needing to press `shift` might compensate for that.

-`<Plug>(leap)` sorts matches according to euclidean ("beeline") distance from the cursor, with the exception that the current line, and on the current line, forward direction is always prioritized.
-That is, you can be sure that the target right in front of you will be the first one.
+`<Plug>(leap)` sorts matches by euclidean distance from the cursor, with the exception that the current line, and on the current line, forward direction is prioritized.
+That is, you can always be sure that the targets right in front of you will be the first ones.

 Mapping to `<Plug>(leap)` is not recommended for Visual mode, as autojumping in a random direction might be too annoying with the selection highlight on, and